CSA Wednesdays: Sweet Peppers & Tomatillos + Simple Salsa Verde

 Simple Salsa Verde

-Rinse tomatillos to remove their sticky coating and place them on a rimmed sheet pan with the pepper halves (if using) and the whole garlic cloves.
-Roast for about 30 minutes until the tomatillos and peppers have black spots.
+- Rinse tomatillos to remove their sticky coating and place them on a rimmed sheet pan with the pepper halves (if using) and the whole garlic cloves.
+Drizzle with the oil, tossing to coat, and roast for about 30 minutes until the tomatillos and peppers have black spots.

 Nat's Notes: